⚠️

 }

-For optimal performance, Facet supports hybrid mapping that combines synchronous and asynchronous operations:
+For optimal balance, Facet supports hybrid mapping that combines synchronous and asynchronous operations:

 public class UserHybridMapper : IFacetMapConfigurationHybrid<User, UserDto>